best color grading software

 1. DaVinci Resolve

-In fact, movies like Pirates of the Caribbean and The Avengers were edited using this professional color grading software.
+Movies like Pirates of the Caribbean and The Avengers were edited using this software -how cool is that?!

 Overview

-DaVinci Resolve is a node-based software that enables you to map your color grading in layers.
-This approach is notably effective in achieving color precision.
+DaVinci Resolve is a node-based software that lets you map your color grading in layers.
+This helps keep you more organized and lets you go back to tweak or turn off certain layers.

-• Plenty of online tutorials that you can refer to
+• TONS of online tutorials that can show you all the tips and tricks

 Pricing

-DaVinci Resolve costs a flat fee of $295, providing you with lifetime access and updates.
+DaVinci Resolve costs a flat fee of $295, which gives you lifetime access, even with any future updates.

 DaVinci Resolve Pros

-• The DaVinci Resolve color grading software is well-known as being the best on the market!
+• The DaVinci Resolve color grading software is known as being the best on the market!

 • No subscription fees – it’s a lifetime access program.